arnab000007/Walmart-Sale-Forecasting/README.md

 1. We have seen that average weekly sales are increased from previous month irrespective of fuel price.
 2. In minimum fuel price month, price down by 3.5 percent and sale was increased by 11.8 percent.
 There may be reason of fuel price decrese.
 We have to consider that this month has a holiday.

-#### Similarly we can get the similar plot for Temperature, CPI and Unemployment Rate
+#### Similarly, we can get a similar plot for Temperature, CPI and Unemployment Rate

 ![Find the importance of Temperature](https://user-images.githubusercontent.com/70307607/121476301-1c552280-c9e4-11eb-913f-934d7df5a260.png)
 ##### Observations
-1. For Minimum temperature month there is a huge decrease in sales compare to the previous month.
+1. For the Minimum temperature month, there is a huge decrease in sales compared to the previous month.
-2. When temperature is high then also the sales number is low compare to the previous month.
+2. When the temperature is high then also the sales number is low compare to the previous month.

 ![Find the importance of CPI](https://user-images.githubusercontent.com/70307607/121476340-29721180-c9e4-11eb-910a-4fec589ff20e.png)

 ##### Observations
-1. There is not much varation in CPI.
-It seems that the Sales number is not dependent to CPI.
+1. There is not much variation in CPI.
+It seems that the Sales number is not dependent on CPI.

 ![Find the importance of Unemployment Rate](https://user-images.githubusercontent.com/70307607/121476381-35f66a00-c9e4-11eb-99e1-00b75b7c5f8a.png)